Michigan Car Theft Lawyers

 Former Michigan Auto Theft Prosecutor

-Auto theft related crime is serious business, so it is important that you have an aggressive, experienced Michigan auto theft attorney defending you.
+Michigan auto theft related crime is serious business, so it is important that you have an aggressive, experienced Michigan auto theft lawyer defending you.
 If you are being investigated, don’t talk with the police without calling us first.
 If you are being investigated or are currently charged with an auto theft crime, put the experience of the lawyers at Jeffrey Buehner, PLLC to work for you.
 Call (248) 865-9640 for a free consultation or simply fill out our contact form.